blackwhitehere/acme-portal-sdk/docs/docs/guides.md

 ### `deployment_finder.py`

-`PrefectDeploymentFinder` will require prefect client to be authenticated against prefect server like Prefect Cloud before use.
+[`PrefectDeploymentFinder`](api.md#acme_portal_sdk.prefect.deployment_finder.PrefectDeploymentFinder) will require prefect client to be authenticated against prefect server like Prefect Cloud before use.
 You can do this by running `prefect cloud login` and completing the auth process when running locally.
-For running in CI pipeline you'd need to define PREFECT_API_KEY and PREFECT_API_URL.
+For running in CI pipeline you'd need to define `PREFECT_API_KEY` and `PREFECT_API_URL`.
 Consult prefect [documentation](https://docs.prefect.io/v3/api-ref/rest-api) for how to define it.

 ```python
 # .acme-portal-sdk/deployment_finder.py